apache/bigtop/bigtop-bigpetstore/bigpetstore-spark/README.md

 ```

 Of course, the above data is for a front end web app which will display charts/summary stats of the transactions.
-Keep tracking Apache BigTop for updates on this front !
+Keep tracking Apache BigTop for updates on this front!

 Running the Product Recommendation Component
 --------------------------------------------